amruta-n/HelloWorld/README.md

 # HelloWorld
 My first repository
-This is just a trial to figure ou how github works Might delete later or just keep it.
+This is just a trial to figure out how github works Might delete later or just keep it.